Peyronie’s Disease Treatment

 If one does feel that their Peyronie’s disease is disallowing sex, then Dr. Engel’s first line therapy before surgery is contemplated is injection therapy.

-If one does feel that their Peyronie’s disease is disallowing sex, then our first line therapy before surgery is contemplated is injection therapy whereby the Peyronies’ plaque itself is injected over a series of several injections with a substance designed to either melt the scar directly (Xiaflex) or indirectly (Verapamil).
-There have been several injections used for Peyronie’s including interferon and steroids, but Xiaflex and Verapamil are the most studied and have the best data.
-If a patient is contemplating injection therapy, they will return for a second consultation with Dr. Engel with a photo demonstrating their erect penis and its maximal curvature or defect.
+If one feels that their Peyronie’s disease is disallowing sex, then our first line of therapy before surgery is contemplated is injection therapy, whereby the Peyronie’s plaque is injected over a series of several injections with a substance designed to either melt the scar directly (Xiaflex) or indirectly (Verapamil).
+There have been several injections used for Peyronie’s, including interferon and steroids, but Xiaflex and Verapamil are the most studied and have the best data.
+If a patient is contemplating injection therapy, they will typically return for a second consultation with Dr. Engel with a photo demonstrating their erect penis and its maximal curvature or defect.
+Typically, Dr. Engel uses Verapamil after extensively using Xiaflex upon its initial release.
+For Xiaflex, there are strict rules to allow for insurance coverage, including stability for a year and greater than 30-degree curvature, and the cost can be significant for those with high deductibles.
+Also, it is a small-volume injection, and Dr. Engel prefers a higher-volume injection to treat the entire plaque.
+However, ultimately, the choice of injection is up to the patient, of course.
+Over time, though, Dr. Engel more and more frequently is going back to Verapamil over Xiaflex due to its simplicity, low cost, and apparent lower risk profile.
+A final consideration is that for Xiaflex to get its FDA approval, it was forced to warn patients against sexual activity for almost the entire duration of treatment, and the patient must be made aware of possible penile fractures.

-With both substances, patients will be asked to also perform a traction protocol designed to hopefully stretch the scar as it softens from injections.
-Verapamil is admistered over 12 office visits, each two weeks apart, with an evaluation after the sixth injection as to whether one is noticing improvement that would justify the second round of six injections.
-Xiaflex is given also over a 24 week period, but in four cycles of three visits spanning a week at a time.
-Xiaflex is FDA improved and Verapamil is not, but both yield similar results – approximately 50% of patients will notice significant reduction of their curvature, and over 80% will notice reduction of discomfort.
-Injections will be less effective for constrictions or hinging, and not effective at all if one’s plaque is fully calcified.
-Xiaflex is extremely expensive, although often covered by insurance.
+With both substances, patients will be asked to perform a traction protocol designed to stretch the scar as it softens from injections.
+Verapamil is administered over 12 office visits, each two weeks apart, with an evaluation after the sixth injection as to whether one notices improvement that would justify the second round of six injections.
+Xiaflex is also given over 24 weeks but in four cycles of three visits spanning a week at a time.
+Xiaflex is FDA-approved, and Verapamil is not, but both yield similar results – approximately 50% of patients will notice a statistically significant reduction of their curvature (although not necessarily clinically significant), and over 80% will notice a reduction of discomfort.
+It is unclear if the excellent pain reduction is simply due to the passage of time or not, as typically, the pain will resolve spontaneously over time, even without injections.
+Injections will be less effective for constrictions or hinging and ineffective if the plaque is fully calcified.
+Xiaflex is extremely expensive, although it is often covered by insurance.
 Verapamil is a very inexpensive, generic medication.
+Neither injection medication precludes surgery if ineffective.

 Surgical Treatment of Peyronie’s Disease